-- Or “Topper’s Tower” – such is the spacing that I mistook it for the name of a regular column by a Mr Topper or Mr Tower, rather than a subheading about an infamous tower off which toppers (toppers plural – that’s the whole point) top themselves.
+- Or “Topper’s Tower” – such is the spacing that I mistook that line for the name of a regular column by a Mr Topper or Mr Tower, or a Mr Topper who fires his missives from a tower, rather than a subheading about an infamous tower off which toppers (toppers plural – that’s the whole point, so surely it should be Toppers’ rather than Topper’s?) top themselves.

 - Or the large uninterrupted slabs of fine print underneath, with no subheadings or quotes or little piccies or drop caps or anything else to break up the sea of grey.

 - Does the physical paper itself look too heavy for newsprint?
 And see that extra fold in the middle of the page – is it the wrong way for a left-hand page?
 I mean, has the paper been folded so that the front page is on the inside, and the sports back page is outside?